ibm-cloud-docs/direct-link/about.md

  * **IBM Colocation Services:** None.

- * **Redundancy:** To establish redundancy for IBM Cloud Direct Link Exchange, connectivity into 2+ locations is required, or the selection of a location with a secondary XCR available that can be leveraged by the Cloud Exchange provider.
+ * **Redundancy:** {{site.data.keyword.BluSoftlayer_notm}} provides connections to (2) diverse cross-connect routers (XCRs) as part of the product.
+To establish redundant connectivity, customers must configure BGP on each Direct Link connection as they see fit to achieve redundancy.
+Examples include options such as these: _prefer Lowest MED_, _prefer highest local-preference_, or _prefer shorter AS paths_.

  * **Local/Global Routing Options:** The Local Routing option is the default routing option.
 It provides access to datacenters within the same Market as the Direct Link PoP (denoted, for example, as DAL, AMS, or MEL).
 The Global Routing option is required as an add-on to connect your in-market IBM cloud resources to other IBM Cloud resources in datacenters outside the local market.
 It is used to share workloads between IBM Cloud resources (for example Dallas to Ashburn, or Dallas to Frankfurt).

 ## The IBM Cloud Direct Link Connect solution

-**Common Use Cases** Similar to the Direct Link Exchange solution.
-Offers more speed options.
-The Direct Link Cloud Connect solution provides a lower-cost entry point for IBM Cloud network customers.
+**Common Use Cases** The IBM Cloud Direct Link Connect solution lets customers leverage a Network Service Provider to deliver connectivity to {{site.data.keyword.BluSoftlayer_notm}} locations.
+This offering typically provides connectivity at a reduced cost, because the physical connectivity from {{site.data.keyword.BluSoftlayer_notm}} to the Network Service Provider is already in place, shared amongst other customers.

 ![Figure 2](/images/Direct-Link-Connect.png)